AlexMotyka/N-Queens-Genetic-Algorithm/README.md

 - Sort the population in ascending order of fitness (From fittest to least fit)
 - Check if the fittest member has a fitness score of 0.
 If it does stop the evolution and print the result, else continue.
 - Create an array for the next generation.
 This generation will have the exact same size as the current population.
+#### Selection
-- Select the top 10% of the cureent population.
+- Select the top 10% of the current population.
 These are the elite who survive and are will continue into the next generation.

 #### Crossover & Mutation
 - Take the top 50% of the population and let them mate to fill up the remaining 90% of the next generation population with children.
-When the children's chromosomes are created each gene has a a 45% chance to be parent 1's gene, a 45% chance to be parent 2's gene, and a 10% chance to be a randomly mutated gene
+When the children's chromosomes are created each gene has a a 45% chance to be parent 1's gene, a 45% chance to be parent 2's gene, and a 10% chance to be a randomly mutated gene.
+- Destroy the old population, the new generation now becomes the current population and the evolution cycle happens again.